Complete Guide to Online Dental Assistant Programs

 Many states have licensure and certification requirements for dental assistants, although the specific requirements vary by state.
 Some states require dental assistants to graduate from a Commission on Dental Accreditation-accredited dental assisting program and pass an exam to obtain a license.
 Read More»

-Comprehensive List of Schools for an Online Dental Assistant Degree (18)
+Comprehensive List of Accredited Online Schools - Dental Assistant Degrees ( 5)

 Online dental assistant training programs generally take one to two years to complete and teach students how to provide administrative and chair-side assistance in the dentist office.
 Certificates train students in practical clinical tasks, oral health, medical science, and professional demeanor; associate dental assisting programs include this training, plus a series of courses in liberal arts topics.
 Most programs require students to complete an internship in a dental office to gain hands-on skills and experience.
 Accredited dental assistant programs prepare graduates to enter this high-growth career directly after graduation.
 Some states require dental assistants to pass the Certified Dental Assistant examination after completing an accredited dental assisting program in order to perform certain clinical tasks and work in the field, so prospective students should verify the licensing requirements in their state before choosing a training program.